 - South Korea

-The same would also be shared with France and Australia as soon as they share the data from their side.
+The same would also be shared with France and Australia as they shared the data from their side.
 This is just the beginning as by 2019 the number of countries having access to Swizz data can be as high as 80.
 This is a part of a mutual agreement to exchange the data by these countries.
 An exception to the government peeping on your wealth is still offered to the citizens in Switzerland for their bank accounts within the country.

 The channel of information is initiated at the banks and other financial institutions involved in wealth management which then submit all required details to the FTA.
 Organizations like the OECD and EU have left no stone unturned to ensure that nothing can be hidden any longer.
 The names, addresses including the country of domicile, Tax-IDs, the specifics of the account like the balance, date of commencement etc., everything has been pulled out from dark corners to be under open skies.